 Summary Notes: This site has the potential for to provide social benefit due to current student use and location along greenway.
 The site has limited space, but it has fair potential to capture and treat run-off from upland areas.

-Site Assessment Map: Brown International Academy
+City of Chattanooga Green Infrastructure Plan Site Assessment Map: Brown International Academy

+Storm Inlets

+Gravity Sewer Lines

-- 4" 15" Diameter
+4" - 15" Diameter

-- 18" 30" Diameter
+18" - 30" Diameter

-- 36" 60" Diameter
+36" - 60" Diameter

-- 66" 120" Diameter
+66" - 120" Diameter

-- Parcel Boundary
+Parcel Boundary